Appearance

 Live View

-The Live View page shows all open positions across your accounts in real time:
+The Live View page shows your open positions in real time:

 - Current price and unrealized P&L per position

-- Entry, SL, and TP levels for each position
+- Entry, stop loss, and take-profit levels for each position

 This is your real-time command center.